By JoAnne Clifford

 Over the years, the concept of families living in close proximity to each other over a lifetime has started to change.
 It’s not always a given that grown children will move back to their hometowns once they get married and/or have children of their own.
 But what effect does this have on families?
 How do we make sure that our children are connected and known by their grandparents that they may only see a few times a year?
 And how do we maintain that age old concept that it “takes a village to raise a child” when that village can be spread over several hundreds of miles?

 Unfortunately some of our children will not have the experience of making memories with their grandparents who have already passed away, but there are still many ways to honor those loved ones & keep their memory alive.
-For those of you in this situation, you will want to take a look at this blog TMoM ran last year for some great ways to keep their grandparents’ memory alive!
+For those of you in this situation, you will want to take a look at this blog on TMoM that shares a number of special ideas.

 Our family is fortunate that we have one side of the family close by (an hour away) while the other side of the family is a day’s long drive away.
 We want our children to see all of their grandparents as much as they can.
 Forming memories with them is so critical at this time because my parents (and my husband’s parents) are so willing and eager to spend time with them.
 They still have the energy to keep up with their grandchildren, something that I know will one day change.
 Here are some of the few ways we try and keep our children connected with their grandparents: